An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: Consistency Property

-Theorem \ref{omega:lemma} shows the consistent properties of the estimates of the Cholesky factors.
-Based on these results, Theorem \ref{omega:theory} establishes the consistency property of the estimator $\tilde{\bm \Omega}_{\delta}$ regarding Frobenius norm under some appropriate conditions.
-The convergence rate established in this work parallels the result in Theorem 2 of Bickel and Levina (2008) using the hard thresholding technique.
-It is also clear to see that, from Theorem \ref{omega:theory}, the number of permutations of variable orders $M$ is closely coupled with the number of variables $p$ and the number of obervations $n$ regarding the consistency property.
+Theorem \ref{omega:theory} establishes the consistency property of the estimator $\tilde{\bm \Omega}_{\delta}$ regarding Frobenius norm under some appropriate conditions.
+Here the assumption $M = O (p)$ is to allow the number of permutations of variable orders $M$ to vary with the number of variables $p$.
 A larger value of $M$ is recommended for the proposed method as the number of variables $p$ increases.
 A numeric study to investigate the impact of the choice of $M$ on the performance of the proposed method is conducted in the simulation section.